 - Wash hands before and after bird handling.

-After a confirmed case of HPAI in Lane County, a regional quarantine for all avian species and vehicle traffic involved with avian species has been implemented for an area extending a minimum of 10 kilometers around the infected property.
+After confirmed cases of HPAI in Lane County and in Parma, Idaho near the border of Oregon, two regional quarantines for all avian species and vehicle traffic involved with avian species have been implemented for areas extending a minimum of 10 kilometers around the infected properties.

-A map of the outbreak areas in Linn and Lane Counties and the quarantine area in Lane County is available online.
+A map of the outbreak areas in Linn and Lane counties as well as the quarantine areas in Lane and Malheur counties is available online.
 Interested parties may enter their address to determine whether they are included in the quarantine area.

 Outbreak information and updates